 Attorneys Get Involved

-Negotiation timetables can vary.
+Negotiation timetables can vary during these legal cases.
 The longer negotiations take, the more likely it is that your case will go to trial which is almost always something both parties try to avoid.

 Structured Settlements are Elected